bitovi/academy/src/angular/14a-directive/14a-directive.md

 # Components Directives
 In this training, we previously talked about <a href="/academy/academy/learn-angular/creating-components.html">Components</a>.
 Components are a type of Directive.
-It uses the `@Component` decorator function along with a template, style, and other logic needed for the view.
+Components use the `@Component` decorator function along with a template, style, and other logic needed for the view.
 <a href="https://angular.io/guide/built-in-directives#:~:text=Components%E2%80%94-,directives,-with%20a%20template" target="\_blank" >Read more</a>

 # Attribute Directives